-My Mom made this for our family as I was growing up… back in the 60’s when we were footloose and fancy free kids, without a care in the world (you know… back in the day where we played outside for hours on end with our neighborhood buddies, because we didn’t have computers or cell phones to stare at all day inside the house!).
-I think my Mom probably made this for us because it was a very economical and tasty way to feed our family of 5, but I’ve always enjoyed the “comfort food idea” of a good tuna noodle casserole.
-Nothing fancy… just GOOD (and the leftovers are great, also!)
+Mom made this for our family as I was growing up… back in the 60’s when we were footloose and fancy free kids, without a care in the world.
+You know… back in the day where we played outside for hours on end with our neighborhood buddies, because we didn’t have computers or cell phones to stare at all day inside the house!

 When I made this the other night, my husband’s first words were “Wow… this brings back childhood memories.
 My Mom used to make tuna noodle casseroles, also!”
-Must have been what Moms across America cooked back then.
-This casserole is easy to prepare, feeds quite a few, is easy on the ol’ budget per serving, and it tastes great!
-Go figure!
-Hope you enjoy this simple blast from the past!
+I guess it must have been what Moms across America cooked back then.

 Here’s how to prepare this dish: In a large bowl, combine the cream of mushroom soup, sour cream, milk, salt, pepper, garlic powder, and grated Parmesan cheese.